vdsm/virtual-dsm/readme.md

     Just replace `/home/user/data` with the path to the folder you want to use for storage.

+  * ### How do I change the allocation mode of the virtual disk? ###

+    By default the total space for the disk is reserved in advance.
+If you want to only reserve the space that is actually used by the disk, add these lines:

+    ```
+    environment:
+      ALLOCATE: "N"
+    ```

+    This might lower performance a bit, since the image file needs to grow every time it's written to.

   * ### How do I change the amount of CPU/RAM? ###

     By default an amount of 512MB RAM and 1 vCPU is allocated to the container.